 Prevention of violence against women: A holistic approach

 In my last two articles, I discussed how violence against women occurs at various levels of the social ecology.
 How the Indian society normalizes it at a social, cultural, political and institutional level.
-How people sustain violence within legislation, the community, interpersonal relationships and through individual beliefs.
+How people sustain violence within the legislation, the community, interpersonal relationships and through individual beliefs.
 Such pervasiveness of violence against women demonstrates the systemic nature of the problem.
 What we need is a synergetic, multi-sectoral prevention approach.
 One that involves the government, the private sector and people like you and me.

 The primary objective of prevention programmes is to replace oppressive social structures and genders norms with new positive forms of masculinity and femininity.
 This means changing ideas about traditional gender roles.
 About women’s inferiority, passivity and the corresponding justification of violence against them.
 We must disassociate masculinity from power, dominance, and violence.